 Regional Operations Centre (ROC)

 The Canadian Coast Guard (CCG) Regional Operations Centre (ROC), Pacific Region, is located at the CCG Base at 25 Huron Street in Victoria.
 The staff at the ROC facilitate the overall scheduling & co-ordination of the Canadian Coast Guard Pacific Region Fleet, to ensure of the best use of the available resources for regular program delivery, as well as during "emergency situations".
 The fleet includes 7 ships, 7 cutters, 6 helicopters, 1 airplane and 10 Coast Guard station boats working various locations along the West Coast of British Columbia.
-A list of the ships and their main program and areas of operation can be found at CCG Pacific Fleet.

 The ROC maintains different systems to allow for proper scheduling & tracking of ships' activities and to ensure assigned tasks are completed.
 The mandate of the ROC is met by 5 separate functions, namely: